GRSampreeti/Food-Delivery-System.github.io/collaborative_filtering.md

 # Collaborative Filtering Overview

 The core idea behind collaborative filtering is that people often receive the best recommendations from others with similar tastes.
-By identifying users with similar interests, collaborative filtering algorithms can provide personalized recommendations.
+By identifying users with similar interests, collaborative filtering algorithms can provide personalized recommendations.[11]

 ## Workflow